 Top 10 Maine Towns

-Ogunquit is one of the premier summer vacation spots in Maine.
-Appropriately named, meaning "Beautiful place by the sea" in the language of the Algonquin Indians, Ogunquit is home to 3.5 miles of beautiful sandy beach with oceanfront accommodations.
+Ogunquit is one of the premier summer vacation towns in Maine.
+Appropriately named, meaning "Beautiful place by the sea" in the language of the Algonquin Indians, Ogunquit is home to 3.5 miles of beautiful sandy beach with oceanfront hotels and accommodations.
 Visitors can walk the famous Marginal Way coastal walking path that connects the center of Ogunquit to Perkins Cove, a small charming fishing village with shopping, seafood and a working drawbridge.
 It is also a summer hotspot for lively nightlife and entertainment, with nearby Ogunquit Playhouse and top Maine dining.

 Camden is commonly referred to as the "Jewel of the Maine Coast," and for good reason.
 Located in the Mid-Coast region, Camden is the gateway to Penobscot Bay - offering beautiful harbor views, shopping and excellent dining.
 Because of its location, Camden is a great place for chartered boat or sailing trips, perhaps aboard one of the numerous schooners or tall ships that line the harbor.
 Camden is also full of rich history with many museums, stunning architecture, and charming brick sidewalks.

-York is a quintessential Maine town, home to everything from Nubble Lighthouse and sandy beaches to great amusements and shopping - there is so much to do in York!
+York is a quintessential Maine town, home to everything from Nubble Lighthouse and sandy beaches to great amusements, museums and shopping - there is so much to do in York!
 Long Sands Beach offers great sand and surf, while Short Sands Beach has easy accessibility to entertainment in town.
 Visit Maine's largest zoo, watch saltwater taffy made in front of you, or take a ride on the carousel.
 No vacation to York is complete without a stop in Cape Neddick to view Nubble Light, the most photographed lighthouse in Maine.

 Old Orchard Beach provides family fun for all seasons.
 The summer time is hopping on The Pier with arcades, amusement parks, rollercoasters and lively nightlife.
-The seven-mile long stretch of uninterrupted beautiful sand is consistently voted "Maine's Best Beach" by Maine's largest newspaper.
+The seven-mile long stretch of uninterrupted beautiful sand is consistently voted "Maine's Best Beach" by readers of Maine's largest newspaper.
 Fireworks and entertainment are offered every Thursday during the summer.
 If you're a golfer, spring and fall in Old Orchard Beach offer fabulous golfing with over 10 courses within just a half hour of the beach.

 Boothbay Harbor is a classic Maine destination, with many historical sites, charming shops, and oceanfront dining.
 The quiet coves and rocky shores make this spot the perfect Maine getaway for anyone looking to relax and enjoy the fresh sea air.
 Home to the Coastal Maine Botanical Gardens, dozens of nature trails, schooner and boat tours - there is something for everyone to enjoy.
 And you'll be in good company here, as the people of Boothbay Harbor pride themselves on turning strangers into friends.

 Rockport is known for its lime stone industry, supplying much of the stone used in the US Capital.
-It is also known as the hometown for the true story of Andre the Seal, a locally written book turned into major motion picture.
-The Farnsworth Museum in Rockport features famous Wyeth art.
+It is also known as the hometown for the true story of Andre the Seal, a locally written book turned into a major motion picture.
+The Farnsworth Museum in Rockport features famous Wyeth family art.
 But beyond that, Rockport is a scenic Maine fishing village, where visitors can sail out of the harbor or enjoy fresh local seafood at one of the many oceanfront restaurants.
 Rockport is located exactly halfway between Kennebunkport and Bar Harbor, making it a must-stop location on your journey up the Maine coast.
 Find lodges in the Rockport area.

 Castine is one of Maine's oldest towns, occupied since the early 1600s.
 Although a little farther to get to, Castine is definitely worth a visit for the rich history and sites to see.
 Castine is home to beautiful Dyce Headlight and several old forts such as Fort Madison, which offers sweeping views of Castine harbor.
 Visitors enjoy watching sunset from Wadsworth Cove Beach due to its ideal western exposure.
 The town itself is a quaint seaside village, perfect for walking the streets past historic homes and Inns.
 Castine is also home to Maine Maritime Academy.